bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 <img src="images/sclog.png" width="400"/>
 </p>

 3. Fill the festival details for the festival you want to create (eg: ConsensysFestival, CF, 1, 1).
 Do not enter random characters for the ticket price and the commission, use only numbers.
 Entering a commission higher than 10 will cause an error because the commission cannot be higher than 10% and the festival will not be created.
 Click on `Create festival`.
-Metamask opens and ask to sign the transaction.
+Metamask opens and ask you to sign the transaction.
 The logs at the bottom shows you that the transaction is pending.
 This means your festival is being created.
 <p align="center">
 <img src="images/txpending.png" width="400"/>
 </p>
 After a short time, the log changes and says that the festival is created.
 <p align="center">
 <img src="images/festivalCreated.png" width="400"/>
 </p>
 You can see the transaction on [`https://rinkeby.etherscan.io/`](https://rinkeby.etherscan.io/).
 Just right click on `here` and open in a new tab.

+4. Click on `Mint tickets` to mint the tickets for the festival.
+It opens Metamask again and ask you to sign the transaction.
+This mints 5 tickets at once.
+You can do this operation one time only.
+If you click again when the transaction has succeeded, it alerts you that tickets have already been minted.

+5. Change the account in Metamask and click on `Fetch festivals` again.
+Make sure that you have test ETH on the account to pay for the gas.

+6. Click on `Get FMT`.
+This is an ERC-20 faucet that gives you 100 FMT to test the smart contracts.

+7. Under `Buy from the organiser`, select the festival in the menu and click on `Find tickets`.
+If the tickets have been minted an alert tells you so.
+Select the id of the ticket you want to buy.
+You have to approve two transactions.
+The first one is to allow the `TransactionsLogic` smart contract to transfer the FMT token and the next one is to confirm the purchase.
+Again, the logs at the bottom shows that a transaction is pending.
+After a while, it should show that it has succeeded.